 How does the designated index differ from a relevant broad market index?
+N/A

+Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
 Where can the methodology used for the calculation of the designated index be found?